Skip to Main Content

 SECA tax

+The Self-Employment Contributions Act (SECA) tax applies to individuals who are self-employed and do not work for an employer.
 SECA requires self-employed people to cover both the employee and employer portion of the FICA tax.
 This helps ensure the same coverage under social insurance programs, like Medicare and Social Security, once a self-employed person reaches retirement.

 Since self-employed taxpayers are defined as both the employee and employer, they are taxed at a rate of 12.4% (6.2% + 6.2%).
-Their earnings are capped at $168,600 in 2024 — just like FICA.
+Their earnings are capped at $176,100 in 2025 — just like FICA.
 Any gross wages above this amount are not subject to Social Security tax.

 The Medicare tax rate is 2.9%, but there is no income cap for Medicare.
 This brings the total tax rate to 15.3% for self-employed workers.

-FICA taxes: FAQ
+FAQ

 Do employers have to match FICA rates?

-6.2% of an employee’s gross wages go to Social Security tax and 1.45% of their gross wages go to Medicare tax.
+Yes.
+FICA combines Social Security and Medicare taxes for a total of 15.3%, but the cost is split between the employer and employee.
+6.2% of an employee’s FICA taxable wages go to Social Security tax and 1.45% of their FICA taxable wages go to Medicare tax.
 The employer must match these percentages for a grand total of 15.3%.

 Which taxes are included in FICA?